 My love affair with Dawson’s Creek didn’t last the show’s entire run.

 I was faithful for the first two seasons, meandered away during the third and completely lost interest by the fourth.
-But in those waning years, I introduced it to my then-girlfriend (now my wife of 12+ years).
+But in those waning years, I introduced it to my then-girlfriend (now my wife).
 Though very skeptical at first, she grew to love it even more than me.
 She actually plowed through the entire series on DVD sometime later, right through the college years, and Pacey as a stockbroker, and whatever other strangeness followed.

 Why am I talking about this now?
 Blame it on a podcast.